Surface acoustic wave: SAW devices

 Surface acoustic wave devices provide wide-range of applications with the use of electronic system, including delay lines, filters, correlators and DC to DC converters.
 The possibilities of these SAW device could provide potential field in radar system, communication systems.

 Application in electronic components

 This kind of wave is commonly used in devices called SAW devices in electronic circuits.
 SAW devices are used as filters, oscillators and transformers, devices that are based on the transduction of acoustic waves.
 The transduction from electric energy to mechanical energy (in the form of SAWs) is accomplished by the use of piezoelectric materials.

 Electronic devices employing SAWs normally use one or more interdigital transducers (IDTs) to convert acoustic waves to electrical signals and vice versa by exploiting the piezoelectric effect of certain materials, like quartz, lithium niobate, lithium tantalate, lanthanum gallium silicate, etc. These devices are fabricated by substrate cleaning/treatments like polishing, metallisation, photolithography, and passivation/protection (dielectric) layer manufacturing.
-These are typical process steps used in manufacturing of semiconductor like silicon integrated circuits.
+These are typical process steps used in manufacturing of semiconductors like silicon integrated circuits.